Adana: Armenian genocide

-The Minister of the Interior, Talaat Pasha, wanted to end the exemption of Adana Armenians and sent his second in command, Ali Munif, to the city in mid-August to order the resumption of the deportations.
-Ali Munif immediately deported 250 families who were accused of insurrection.
+The Minister of the Interior, Talaat Pasha, wanted to end the exemption of Adana Armenians and sent his second in command, Ali Münif, to the city in mid-August to order the resumption of the deportations.
+Ali Münif immediately deported 250 families who were accused of insurrection.
 Before the remaining Armenians were deported, the Vali again arranged for them to sell their assets.
 As almost a third of the city's residents were selling their belongings, the city must have seemed like the site of a massive clearance sale.
 The deportation of 5,000 Armenian families in eight convoys started on 2 September 1915 and continued until the end of October.
 One thousand craftsmen, state officers and army personnel and their families were exempted from deportation.
-Unlike the deportees of other Vilayets, many of Adana's Armenians were sent to Damascus and further south, thereby avoiding the death camps of Deir ez-Zor, at the request of Djemal Pasha.
+Unlike the deportees of other Vilayets, many of Adana's Armenians were sent to Damascus and further south, thereby avoiding the Deir ez-Zor Camps, at the request of Djemal Pasha.